smart-edge-open/ido-specs/doc/ran/openness_ran.md

 service ptp4l start
 ```

-Output from the service can be checked at `/var/log/messages`, and for control plane clock, it should be like this:
+Output from the service can be checked at `/var/log/messages`, and for primary clock, it should be like this:

 ```shell
 Mar 16 17:08:57 localhost ptp4l: ptp4l[23627.304]: selected /dev/ptp2 as PTP clock